Arius: Supporters

+Arius's real following was limited to Alexandria.
+For example, his book, the Thalia, circulated only locally.
+However, after Alexander excommunicated him, he appealed to the Eastern Church and found support.
+He was supported by Eusebius of Nicomedia, who effectively was the leader of the Eastern Church.
+Arius was also supported by Eusebius of Caesarea, the church historian and theologian, one of the most influential authors of the fourth century.

 "We cannot accordingly describe Eusebius (of Caesarea) as a formal Arian in the sense that he knew and accepted the full logic of Arius, or of Asterius' position.
 But undoubtedly, he approached it nearly."

 Origen and Arius

 Like many third-century Christian scholars, Arius was influenced by the writings of Origen, widely regarded as the first great theologian of Christianity.
 However, while both agreed on the subordination of the Son to the Father, and Arius drew support from Origen's theories on the Logos, the two did not agree on everything.
 For example: